taboca/notification-web-push-working-example/README.md

 However, here I wanted to be more clear because the Mozilla and Google is confusing for starters.
 Check my [video walking with you](http://youtu.be/bu80mpG-Pn8) and try yourself!

-## Get started
+## Section 0 — get started

 This material was tested with Chrome browser.

-* Open chrome://serviceworker-internals
+* Open chrome://serviceworker-internals — make sure to remove any worker related to the localhost:8080
-* Open chrome://settings/content/notifications
+* Open chrome://settings/content/notifications - make sure that you clear settings if you have prior settings related to the localhost:8080

 ## Section 1 - serving an HTML with a JavaScript that installs a service workers